 All plans require certain administrative tasks.
 Know who is going to do these tasks and make sure that person has the information they need to:

-- Review the plan document for law changes and update it as necessary.
+- Review the plan document for law changes and update it when needed.

-- Enforce the plan’s terms for participation, contributions and distributions.
+- Apply the plan’s terms for participation, contributions and distributions.

 - Give the required plan notices to the participants.